sst/sst/www/docs/constructs/auth.md

    A user signs up with an email address or phone number as their username.
 You can choose whether to allow sign-up with only email addresses, only phone numbers, or either one.

    Note that, the email or phone number that gets set as a username needs to be unique.
-This is because when Cognito refers to the _username_, it really means that it is an internally used _user id_.
-So it needs to be unique.
+This is because when Cognito refers to the _username_, it really refers to an internally used _user id_.

-   In addition, if a user sign up with an email address, they can only change it to antoher email address and not a phone number.
+   In addition, if a user signs up with an email address, they can only change it to another email address and not a phone number.
 The same applies if they sign up with a phone number.
 It cannot be changed to an email.

    To use this option, set the `signInAliases` prop to: